-Described as “one of the most majestic islands in the Furneaux Group” and “arguably the most majestic mountain and bay combination in Bass Strait”, Mt Killiecrankie (316m) is the highest peak at the northern end of Flinders Island.
+Mt Killiecrankie is described as “one of the most majestic islands in the Furneaux Group” and “arguably the most majestic mountain and bay combination in Bass Strait”.
+At 316m** above sea level, Mt Killiecrankie is also the highest peak of the northern end of Flinders Island (** I’ve seen the elevation of Mt Killiecrankie recorded as 278m and 318m above sea level; the official height of the trig station is 315.94m).
 While significantly less high than Mt Strzelecki, it’s a tougher walk and offers equally impressive views from the top.

 After walking along the beach for about 2.6km (slightly easier and quicker at low tide), I pick up a signposted 4WD track that starts just above the beach (Quion Road).
 It’s a private road; my “Walks of Flinders Island” book suggests this as one of the summit approaches, and recommends seeking approval from the manager of the Quion cattle farm (access via this route may change if the development of a $5 million premium tourist resort goes ahead).
 Being on my own and not sure how to contact the manager, I set-off up the track which climbs steadily up the hill.
 After about 1.2km, I reach a gate, where I turn left and follow the fence line for a few hundred metres.
 There’s now a short section of off-tracking walking through fairly thick forest, before I reach another 4WD track.